Garkatron/ModPackUpdater/README.md

 - Create a repository named `Modpacks` in your GitHub account.
 - Inside this repository, create a folder with the name of your modpack.
 - Upload a new release with the following format: `modpackname=version`, where the version should only consist of numbers.

+# Disclaimer:

+Please exercise caution and thoroughly verify the links for any files you download using this program.
+I am not responsible for any issues or damages that may arise from the use of this software.
+Download and use at your own risk.